arunperala/Modern-Farming-using-MachineLearning/README.md

-# Modern Farming Using Machine Learning🌳
+# Modern Farming Using Machine Learning🌱
 Farming is one of the major sectors that influences a country’s economic growth.
-Farming is the backbone of our nation💪.
-This Project helps Farmers to increase their yield by taking NPK(Nitrogen, Phosphorus, and Potassium) values of soil and predicting Crop recommendation, Fertilizer recommendation, and Plant disease prediction respectively.
+Farming is the backbone of our nation.
+This Project helps the farmers to increase their yield by taking NPK(Nitrogen, Phosphorus, and Potassium) values of soil and predicting Crop recommendation, Fertilizer recommendation, and Plant disease prediction respectively.

+- Crop Recommendation system - > By entering the corresponding nutrient values of your soil, state, and city.
+The NPK (Nitrogen, Phosphorous, and Pottasium) values to be entered should be the ratio between them.
+Refer to [this website](https://www.gardeningknowhow.com/garden-how-to/soil-fertilizers/fertilizer-numbers-npk.htm) for more information.

+   Note: When you enter the city name, make sure to enter mostly common city names.
+Remote cities/towns may not be available in the [Weather API](https://openweathermap.org/) from where humidity and temperature data is fetched.

+- Fertilizer suggestion system - > Enter the nutrient contents of your soil and the crop you want to grow.
+The algorithm will tell which nutrient the soil has an excess of or lacks.
+Accordingly, it will give suggestions for buying fertilizers.

+- Disease Detection System - > Upload an image of the leaf of your plant.
+The algorithm will tell the crop type and whether it is diseased or healthy.
+If it is diseased, it will tell you the cause of the disease and suggest how to prevent/cure the disease accordingly.

+## DEMO

 - ### Crop recommendation system
   ![demo](https://media.giphy.com/media/90JbjdAa5nDq3TJh5u/giphy.gif)